How a Simple Change Helped a Golf GM Consistently Shave Four Strokes Off His Game

-Dave also realized that holes are also assigned difficulty as if they are each played in isolation—as if they are all Hole #1.
+What surprised Dave and the Seven Canyons team was that, regardless of how the holes were arranged, the results didn’t change.
+The final stretch of holes always played the hardest.
+That got Dave thinking: Could the traditional hole rating system be flawed?
+Holes are assigned difficulty as if they are each played in isolation—as if they are all Hole #1.
 But in reality, a round of golf only has one first hole.
-The conditions under which golfers play each hole change dramatically as fatigue, dehydration, and mental wear accumulate.
-Yet, the system that determines difficulty doesn’t account for this late-round decline in performance.
+The system that determines difficulty doesn’t account for this late-round decline in performance.

 And as Dave looked at his own scorecards, he realized the data backed up his suspicions: On average, he was one-over-par on the final four holes every round.